pyx-industries/julee/docs/architecture/solutions/index.rst

         cli/
         worker/

-Each bounded context contains its own domain models, use cases, and infrastructure — using Julee's vocabulary (Repository, Service, UseCase patterns) to express the specific concerns of that part of your business.
+Each bounded context contains its own domain models, :doc:`use cases </architecture/clean_architecture/use_cases>`, and infrastructure — using Julee's vocabulary (:doc:`Repository </architecture/clean_architecture/repositories>`, :doc:`Service </architecture/clean_architecture/services>`, UseCase patterns) to express the specific concerns of that part of your business.

 Applications Adjacent to Contexts
 ---------------------------------

-Application entry points (API, CLI, Worker, UI) sit *adjacent* to bounded contexts, not above or below them.
+:doc:`Application </architecture/applications/index>` entry points (API, CLI, Worker, UI) sit *adjacent* to bounded contexts, not above or below them.
 They wire together the contexts and expose them to the outside world.

 ::